Hongske/subeta/custom-css/Modernised/README.md

 ## ⭐ Changelog

+- <strong>2025/02/06</strong>
+  - Bugfixed the reply box covering the topic in threads that only have 1 page
+  - Bugfixed post spacing in general

 - <strong>2025/01/25</strong>
   - Added a dark mode option (still experimental tho)
   - Added the option to like the forum post and its avatar back